Organizations

 Removing Members

-Owners can permanently remove a member from the organization.
-This deletes all of that member's permissions, board access, and shift type assignments.
+Members with the Organization permission can permanently remove a non-owner member from the organization.
+This deletes all of that member's permissions, brand access, board access, and shift type assignments.
+Adding the same person back later therefore starts them from nothing rather than quietly restoring their old access.
 This action requires confirmation.

 Understanding Permissions